-Join Ben Long for an in-depth discussion in this video Flexible program, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Flexible program, part of Nikon D5100 Essential Training.

 In Program mode, when you half-press the shutter button to meter, the camera…calculates an exposure and displays the resulting shutter speed an aperture,…but there are many reciprocal combinations of those exposure parameters that all…yield the same overall brightness.…Now this is all explained in Foundations of Photography: Exposure.…Flexible Program is a feature that allows you to automatically cycle through all…reciprocal combinations for any given metering.…With this feature, you can meter to get an exposure that gets you proper overall…brightness and then use flexible program to change to an exposure combination…that serves up that same overall brightness, but with the motion stopping or…depth of field that you want.…